nvs/gem/docs/settings.md

-# Gem TD Settings
+# Gem TD+ Settings

-There are currently two ways to specify game settings in Gem TD:
+There are currently two ways to specify game settings in Gem TD+:

 - Using a Hostbot Command Library (HCL) string.
 This must be a non-empty string, and when present will be used to specify the game settings, even if